adon-cloudcannon/landing-page-test/src/collections/posts/2022-09-14-choosing-a-cms-for-your-static-site-part-2--headless-git-based-or-api-based.md

   - Resources
 author: david-large
 ---
 Congratulations\!
 You’re well on your way to identify the right content management system (CMS) for your team.
-At this stage in your journey you’re already likely to recognize [the benefits of modern static sites](https://cloudcannon.com/blog/static-vs-dynamic-websites-the-definitive-guide/){: target="_blank" rel="noopener"}, and you might have even chosen your preferred [static site generator (SSG)](https://cloudcannon.com/blog/what-is-a-static-site-generator/){: target="_blank" rel="noopener"} and planned the process of [selecting your new CMS for your static website](https://cloudcannon.com/blog/choosing-a-cms-for-your-static-site-part-1/){: target="_blank" rel="noopener"}.
+At this stage in your journey you’re already likely to recognize [the benefits of modern static sites](https://cloudcannon.com/blog/static-vs-dynamic-websites-the-definitive-guide/), and you might have even chosen your preferred [static site generator (SSG)](https://cloudcannon.com/blog/what-is-a-static-site-generator/) and planned the process of [selecting your new CMS for your static website](https://cloudcannon.com/blog/choosing-a-cms-for-your-static-site-part-1/).

 ## What types of CMS can I use with a static site generator?

 There are two different categories of CMS that work with SSGs.
-Before you create a shortlist of CMSs to evaluate, you’ll have one important decision to make —&nbsp; which of the two types you’ll need.
-You may have come across new terms like ‘headless’ or ‘decoupled’, and ‘Git-based’ or ‘API-based’ .
+Before you create a shortlist of CMSs to evaluate, you’ll have one important decision to make — which of the two types you’ll need.
+You may have come across new terms like ‘headless’ or ‘decoupled’, and ‘Git-based’ or ‘API-based’.
 Let’s define all of these terms now, so you’ll know which CMS category will suit you best.

 ## What is a headless CMS?